Kirk–Holden war: Holden's response

 Holden wrote to W. W. Rollins of Madison County and asked that he muster and lead the western militia to suppress the Klan.
 Rollins declined but advised Holden to seek the services of George Washington Kirk, who had previously commanded a militia contingent in suppressing the Klan in Tennessee.
 By mid-June Kirk had arrived in Raleigh and Holden had commissioned him as colonel and ordered him to raise a militia of "loyal" western North Carolinians.
 Kirk had led Union troops during the Civil War and conducted raids in the mountains; Holden hoped this connection to the state would engender Kirk some support and allow him to recruit loyal Republicans and some of his former soldiers.
 Some mountain Republicans expressed doubts about the political image that would accompany the movement of troops through the area, but Holden was not dissuaded.
 Most of Kirk's recruits were young men averaging 21 years in age, though a few were older and nine had served under his command during the war.
 Most were North Carolinians, but 18 came from Tennessee and other states, in violation of the militia law.
 Command of the eastern and Piedmont militia was given to William J. Clarke of New Bern, and Holden dispatched him to Washington, D.C., to obtain federal materiel assistance from Grant and the Secretary of War, which he secured.
-Grant also promised to send additional federal troops to the state.
+Grant also offered to send additional federal troops to the state until the state forces were ready, but Holden demurred, saying they were not needed.
 Clarke was initially given overall command of both militias before it was transferred to Kirk.
+(Note: During this time, Holden completely reorganized the regular state militia, choosing officers he perceived to be widely respected in the hopes that such an action would allay public concerns about the deployment of troops.
+The changes were announced on June 22.
+Clarke was made a major general of the "1st Division".)